 Yet we are not clear on this transition today, probably because, as Peter said, Paul is hard to understand.
 Peter added that people wrest Paul’s teaching to their own destruction.
 This is what is taking place today.
 (It is a tribute to the humility and integrity of the Apostle Peter that he referred to Paul’s writing as part of the Scriptures.)

-The confusion arises, of course, from Chapters Three through Five of the Book of Romans.
+The confusion arises, of course, from Romans chapters 3 through 5.
 It sounds like Paul is saying Christians need only to have faith in Jesus and their behavior is not an integral part of their salvation.
-This is not what Paul is saying, as he explains in Chapter Six, but it appears Christian scholars have contented themselves with a superficial understanding of Chapters Three through Five, have drawn axioms from several passages of these chapters, and from the axioms have deduced the current destructive definition of the grace of God in Christ.
+This is not what Paul is saying, as he explains in chapter 6, but it appears Christian scholars have contented themselves with a superficial understanding of chapters 3 through 5, have drawn axioms from several passages of these chapters, and from the axioms have deduced the current destructive definition of the grace of God in Christ.